Ziad-kh99/alx_be_shell/shell_permissions/README.md

     - this script creates an empty file called 'hello'.

 ## Execute permission script:
-    - this script adds execute permission to the owner of the file 'hello'.
+    - this script adds execute-permission to the owner of the file 'hello'.

+## Multiple permission script:
+    - this script adds execute-permission to the owner and group-owner and read-permission to other users.